Think Proprioceptively: State-Grounded Visual Token Selection for VLA Policies: Experiment Details

 \subsection{Optimization Hyperparameters}

 We train end-to-end with AdamW using learning rate $2\times 10^{-5}$, betas $(0.9,0.95)$, and weight decay 0.05 applied to non-normalization and non-bias parameters (norm/bias parameters use zero weight decay).
-Training uses bf16-mixed precision.
+Training uses bf16-mixed precision with per-GPU batch size 8 on one GPU.
 We use a tri-stage learning-rate schedule over 50k steps (matching \texttt{max\_epochs=50} and \texttt{limit\_train\_batches=1000}): (i) linear warmup for 5\% of steps from $0.1\times\mathrm{lr}$ to $\mathrm{lr}$, (ii) constant hold for 10\% of steps, and (iii) cosine decay for the remaining 85\% to a final learning rate of $0.5\times\mathrm{lr}$.
+Selector training anneals the Gumbel exploration scale from 1.0 to 0.01 and uses the branch diversity coefficient $\lambda_{\mathrm{div}}=5\times10^{-4}$ from the objective $\mathcal{L}=\mathcal{L}_{\mathrm{fm}}+\lambda_{\mathrm{div}}\mathcal{L}_{\mathrm{div}}$, with margin $\gamma=0.75$.
 We additionally maintain an exponential moving average (EMA) of parameters with decay 0.999 and use EMA weights for evaluation.